daviddelrom/GameStats/readme.md

 Actually it is in an early development stage
 ## Status
-Actually only console mode without data saving is enabled, bbdd.py is started but non functional
+Actually only console mode without data saving is enabled, bbdd.py is created and players stored but non functional